LittleBlueDot/Java-Concurrency_GroupChat/README.md

 # Group Chat

-The program allows more than 2 people can communicate at once.
+The program allows that more than 2 people can communicate at once.